 Master of Health Administration Competencies

-The Competency Model of the Masters in Health Administration at the University of Arkansas for Medical Sciences consists of twenty-one competencies distributed across five domains.
+The Competency Model of the Master in Health Administration at the University of Arkansas for Medical Sciences consists of twenty-two competencies distributed across five domains.
 It is the result of an extensive consideration of the competency models used by highly-ranked CAHME-Accredited programs.

 Domain I – Leadership, Professionalism, and Ethics